RodrigoMRodovalho/postapp/README.md

 # PostApp

-PostApp is a iPhone/iPad app that presents post and comments from DummyAPI (https://dummyapi.io/).
+PostApp is an iPhone/iPad app that presents post and comments from DummyAPI (https://dummyapi.io/).

 # PostApp Scope

-  -  Post List Screen that presents information throght a infinite list fetching new information after reaching bottom of screen.
+  - Post List Screen that presents information through a infinite list fetching new information after reaching bottom of screen.
   - Comment Screen presents comments of a specific Post after a selection in Post List Screen

 # Features